wallberg/blog/_drafts/review-evolution-20.md

 ## Background

-Crisis of Faith, Scientific Search, Electrical Engineer as Outsider
+Perry Marshall is an electrical engineer by training and has worked in digital communications, control systems, acoustics, and e-commerce.
+A conversation with his brother about the age of the earth and the possibility of evolution challenged his faith and his assumptions.
+He felt he could no longer ignore the scientific findings concerning evolution, yet as an engineer he could not fathom the mechanism of evolution as random.

 > So I made a daring, perilous, frightening decision.
 >
 > *I was going to let science and engineering answer this question for me*.
 >
-> I promised that if science really told me that not God, no plan, no intentionality was needed for me to have a wonderfully engineered hand at the end of my arm, then I would make a massive, wholesale change in my belief system. {% cite marshallEvolutionBreakingDeadlock2015 -l 7 %}
+> I promised that if science really told me that not God, no plan, no intentionality was needed for me to have a wonderfully engineered hand at the end of my arm, then I would make a massive, wholesale change in my belief system.[^decision] {% cite marshallEvolutionBreakingDeadlock2015 -l 7 %}

-Challenge of looking closely [^decision].

-The author argues he is an outsider, able to see new insights in genetics, communication theory, and bioinformatics.
+The author embarked on ten years of research into the the latest scientific understanding of evolution.
+As a result he presents a new Evolution 2.0 view of evolotuion and biology, and argues that as an outsider he is able to see bring insights in genetics, communication theory, and bioinformatics.

 ## Mechanisms of Evolution

 The author spends a good deal of the book describing the known mechanisms of evolution.
 The strongest argument he makes is for the reality of evolution based on several hundred years of scientific investigation.
-The supporting evidence comes from the fossil record, the form and function of living things today, and on the ever increasing amount of DNA evidence.
+The supporting evidence comes from the fossil record, the form and function of living beings today, and on the ever increasing amount of DNA evidence.

 ### Darwinism